brittlewis12/witness-budgets/budgets/qrk3d-demo-results.md

     Finset.sum F (fun k => ‖x.a k.val‖^2) ≤ R^2 / (4 * Real.pi^2 * M^2)
 ```

-**Significance**: **IDENTICAL TO 1D AND 2D!** No logarithmic corrections, no dimension-dependent constants.
+**Significance**: **identical to 1D AND 2D!** No logarithmic corrections, no dimension-dependent constants.
 This proves the approach scales to arbitrary dimensions.

 **Proof strategy**: Keep H¹ weight `1 + 4π²|k|²` inside the sum, factor out uniform lower bound `4π²M²` on the tail, dimension appears in `|k|² = k₁² + k₂² + k₃²` definition but cancels in the bound.